GluuFederation/flex/admin-ui/docs/conventions.md

 In practice that means committing with `git commit -S -s -m "<message>"`.

 Don't bypass with `--no-verify` unless approved.
-The hook is the only enforcement point.
-CI doesn't re-run lint or tests (see [build-deploy.md](./build-deploy.md#ci--jenkins)).
+The hook is the only place lint and type-check run; CI runs the tests but never the linters (see [build-deploy.md](./build-deploy.md#ci)).

 ## Comments